 In addition to personal hygiene, effective waste management practices are crucial.
 Vendors should provide trash bins and regularly empty them to maintain cleanliness and prevent the attraction of pests.

-By taking these measures, vendors can improve the overall hygiene standards of street food in Lagos and mitigate the risks associated with unsanitary conditions near open gutters.
+By taking these measures, vendors can improve the overall hygiene standards of street food and mitigate the risks associated with unsanitary conditions near open gutters.